intel-analytics/ipex-llm/docs/docs/APIdocs/Optimizers/Optimizer.md

 `criterion`: the Loss function.
 `end_trigger`: when to end the optimization.
 `batch_size`: size of minibatch.
-`optim_method`:  the algorithm to use for optimization, e.g. SGD, Adagrad, etc. If optim_method is None, the default algorithm is SGD.
+`optim_method`: the algorithm to use for optimization, e.g. SGD, Adagrad, etc.
+`state`: a set of initial configurations for optimizer, provided as a dict e.g. configurable params include: learningRate, learningRateDecay,etc.
 `bigdl_type`: the numeric type(Float/Double).

 ***Validation***